Zeranny/ezedits-wiki-zh/commands/texturing.md

 - `Blend(T:...,Radius:...)`

 Please note that the `Texture`/`Texture1`/`Texture2` are not optional.
 You must set them to use these combining/adjusting textures.
 (If you do not set them you'll receive an error saying `cannot be null`).

-Though it is often more verbose than the standard ezt commands, we put in great efforts to make tab-completion work as cooperatively as possible.

 </details>